-The following uses are permitted outright:

-- 1. Farm uses. - 2.
+- A. Uses Permitted Outright: The following uses are permitted outright: - 1.
+Farm uses. - 2.
 Propagation or harvesting of a forest product. - 3.
 Maintenance and upkeep of existing structures and continuation of existing uses. - 4.
 Personal exempt wind energy facilities. - B. Uses Permitted Subject to Administrative Review.

-The following uses and their accessory uses may be approved by the Planning Director under the Administrative Review procedures in Section 903.4 if found to comply with the Site Plan Review standards in Section 414:

-- 1. Small Wind Energy Systems subject to compliance with section 431 of this Ordinance. - C. Rezoning to County Industrial: Land in an IR zone may be rezoned to County Industrial (CI) following the procedures for rezoning property in Chapter 8.
+The following uses and their accessory uses may be approved by the Planning Director under the Administrative Review procedures in Section 903.4 if found to comply with the Site Plan Review standards in Section 414: - 1.
+Small Wind Energy Systems subject to compliance with section 431 of this Ordinance. - C. Rezoning to County Industrial: Land in an IR zone may be rezoned to County Industrial (CI) following the procedures for rezoning property in Chapter 8.
 The rezone may be approved if it complies with the following: - 1.
 Additional industrial land is needed either to meet the needs of a specific industrial use or because there is a lack of vacant industrial land in the County, including industrial lands inside cities; and - 2.
 Adequate utilities and services, including water, sewage disposal and transportation, are available or will be provided. - D. Minimum lot size: Land in an IR zone shall not be divided. - E. Outdoor Lighting: Outdoor lighting shall comply with the standards in Section 405. - F. Uses Not Permitted: - 1.
-Marijuana production

-- Marijuana wholesale 2.

-- Marijuana processing Marijuana research Marijuana lab testing Marijuana retail 3.
+Marijuana production - 2.
+Marijuana wholesale - 3.
+Marijuana processing - 4.
+Marijuana research - 5.
+Marijuana lab testing - 6.
+Marijuana retail

-- 4.

-- 5.

-- 6.